Classifying Texts with tidyllm

 scale_fill_brewer(palette = "Set1")

-Let’s look at the confusion matrix for the top gemma2 performance to see whether any specific occupation category causes problems here:
+Let us look at the confusion matrix for the best gemma2 configuration to see where errors concentrate:

 filter(prompt_id == 1, model == "gemma2") |>